Markets could be in for macro overload in the week ahead with central bankers, Friday's jobs report and OPEC dominating the headlines.» Read More

 Barton Biggs, Traxis Partners, says the markets are halfway through a correction, "in terms of the dimensions of the decline."

 Herb Greenberg on how his job as a business journalist has changed.

 CNBC's Rick Santelli discusses the latest action in the bond market.

 U.S. stock index futures were higher Wednesday following five consecutive days of declines and after Alcoa kicked off the earnings season on an upbeat note.

 High-grade municipal bonds remain a solid investment despite their sometimes-battered public image, according to fixed income expert Alexandra Lebenthal.

-Take a look at some of Monday morning's early movers:
+Take a look at some of Wednesday’s morning movers: